MicrosoftDocs/quantum-docs/articles/azure-quantum-common-issues.md

 The last released version of the [QDK extension for Visual Studio 2019](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) was `0.23.195983`.
 You can continue using this extension with projects targeting up to that QDK version; however, there are no plans to continue upgrading this extension regularly.

 In order to use newer versions of the QDK for quantum projects with version `0.24.201332` or higher, you should use either the [extension for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) or the [extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

+## Creating an Azure Quantum workspace

+The following issues may occur when you attempt to create a workspace.

+### Issue: (You created an Azure free account but )the Azure portal asks you to sign up for a subscription when you try to create a workspace

+### Issue: "Deployment Validation Failed" error message appears after you select **Create**

+This error message may include more details such as "The client does not have authorization to perform action."
+Maybe just say : check role level and access
+*Refer to a chart outlining roles?
+Or jut say you must be a subscription owner or contributor to create a workspace.
+If you are a subscription contributor, you must either own the resource group you select or you need to own the storage account you select.
+(The latter isn't directly relvant, better to refer to chart or explanation of role requirements)
+If access was recently granted, you may need to refresh the page.

+### Issue: The **Quick create** option is unavailable

+You must be an **Owner** of the subscription you select in order to use the **Quick create** option.
+To use **Quick create**, you can request that the existing subscription owner assign you an **Owner** role on the subscription or choose another subscription that you are owner of.
+Otherwise, use the **Advanced create** option.

+Add link to check sub role/access.

+### Issue: You're unable to create or select a resource group

+You must be owner or contributor of the subscription you select Link to check your access

+### Issue: You're unable to create or select a storage account